purifetchi/io_sedASCII/README.md

 # io_sedASCII
 This blender addon allows for exporting and importing various formats used by Serious Editor.
-Originally written by Kisto for Blender 2.59 and fixed by prefetcher (nano) for Blender 2.79b.
+Originally written by Kristo for Blender 2.59 and fixed by prefetcher (nano) for Blender 2.79b.

 Currently supported are:
 - Exporting to AMF, ASF, AAF